Dr Mathew Upton

 The vast majority of bacteria that live in and on our bodies contribute significantly to our health and well-being.
 However, sometimes we succumb to bacterial infections and, increasingly, these are becoming harder to treat due to antibiotic resistance.
 My group focuses on investigation of E. coli strains that cause urinary tract infections, a very common infection that is often mild, but can lead to severe debilitation, or death.
 The introduction of next generation DNA sequencing technologies has revolutionized the way we examine the mechanisms that pathogenic bacteria use to cause disease or evade the action of antibiotics.
 By studying their genomes, we aim to understand these bacteria and will be able to develop specific molecular assays for rapid detection and for outbreak investigation.

-The above work is carried out in collaboration with colleagues at University of Queesnland, Brisbane (Drs Scott Beatson and Makrina Totsika and Prof Mark Schembri) and University of Liverpool (Prof Craig Winstanley).
+The above work is carried out in collaboration with colleagues in Plymouth (Dr Peter Jenks, Derriford Hospital) and at University of Queesnland, Brisbane (Drs Scott Beatson and Makrina Totsika and Prof Mark Schembri) and King Abdullah Medical Research Centre, Riyadh, Saudi Arabia (Dr Algohribi).

 Scopus author ID - 35593933700